dojo/docs/dojo/NodeList-traverse.rst

 parents
 ---------
 Returns all parent elements for nodes in this dojo.NodeList.
-Optionally takes a query to filter the child elements.
+Optionally takes a query to filter the parent elements.

 **Note**: the optional query can only be single-expression CSS rule.
 For example, ".thinger" or "#someId[attrName='value']" but not "div > span".
 In short,